Bible verses about: Contentment

 And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.
 But fornication and all uncleanness or covetousness, let it not even be named among you, as is fitting for saints;

-Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; for it is God who works in you both to will and to do for His good pleasure.
+for it is God who works in you both to will and to do for His good pleasure.
 Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world, holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain.

 Let no one say when he is tempted, "I am tempted by God"; for God cannot be tempted by evil, nor does He Himself tempt anyone.
 But each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.